jcgonzalezb/holbertonschool-backend-javascript/0x00-ES6_basic/README.md

 # JavaScript - ES6 Basics

-## Description of the files and folders inside this folder:
+## Description of the files and folder inside this folder:

 - main_files: Folder with main programs to showcase sample function usage.